Air Fryer Recipe

 Method

-1. In a mixing bowl, combine flour, granulated sugar, and a pinch of salt.
-Add chilled, cubed butter and vanilla extract.
-Blend until it resembles coarse crumbs.
+1. In a mixing bowl, stir together the flour, granulated sugar and a pinch of salt.
+Add the chilled, cubed butter and vanilla extract, then blend until the mixture looks like coarse crumbs.

-2. Reserve 1 cup of the crumble mixture for topping.
-Press the remaining mixture into the bottom of a greased and lined air fryer-friendly baking pan.
+2. Set aside 1 cup of the crumble mixture for the topping.
+Press the rest evenly into the bottom of a greased and lined air fryer-friendly baking pan.

-3. In a separate bowl, combine blackberries, light brown sugar, lemon zest, and cornstarch.
-Spread over the crumble base.
+3. In a separate bowl, mix the blackberries, light brown sugar, lemon zest and cornstarch.
+Spoon and spread this over the crumble base.

-4. Mix reserved crumble mixture with rolled oats and spread over the blackberry layer.
+4. Combine the reserved crumble mixture with the rolled oats, then scatter it over the blackberry layer.

-5. Preheat air fryer to 160°C (320°F) for 5 minutes.
-Place baking pan inside and air fry for 20-25 minutes until golden brown and bubbly.
+5. Preheat the air fryer to 160°C (320°F) for 5 minutes.
+Put the baking pan inside and air fry for 20-25 minutes, until golden brown and bubbling.

 Why this works in an air fryer